elijah-potter/blog/posts/stupid_simple_spell_check.md

 ## The Algorithm

-Now that I've thoroughly explained my reasoning for implementing a new grammar checker (one that I'm calling [Harper](https://harper.elijahpotter.dev)), I'd like to recount my first, admittedly naive, attempt a spellchecking.
+Now that I've thoroughly explained my reasoning for implementing a new grammar checker (one that I'm calling [Harper](https://github.com/elijah-potter/harper)), I'd like to recount my first, admittedly naive, attempt a spellchecking.

 The first idea we need to get a grip on is _Levenshtein edit distance._
 In essence, edit distance is the least number of single-character edits (insertions, deletions or replacements) necessary to turn one word into another.
 For example, the edit distance between "cat" and "bat" is one; the only edit involves replacing the "c" with a "b".

-Similarly, the edit distance between "kitten" and "sitting" is one: remove the "g", replace the second "i" with an "e" and replace the "s" with a "k".
+Similarly, the edit distance between "kitten" and "sitting" is three: remove the "g", replace the second "i" with an "e" and replace the "s" with a "k".
 For this naive spellchecking, we aren't too concerned with the exact edits (atomic errors) that occur in a given misspelling, only the magnitude of the error.

 From a high level view here's how the algorithm is going to work: